kervi/doc/source/actions.rst

         pass_value = true
     )

-It is also possible to pass aditional parameters to the action when it is triggered.
+It is also possible to pass additional parameters to the action when it is triggered.

 .. code:: python